Home | Shop | Blog

 Calla Lilies are very popular for wedding bouquets as they signify magnificence and beauty.

-Calla LilyCalla lilies are one of the most beautiful flowers with a unique form of the flower.
+Calla LilyCalla lilies are one of the most beautiful flowers with a unique flower form.
 Calla lilies come in a wide array of colors viz., shades of green, pink, purple, yellow and orange.

-Callas are also known by such other common names viz.,arum lily, trumpet lily, Pig lily.
+Callas are also known by such other common names viz., arum lily, trumpet lily, Pig lily, or Miniature Calla Lily.
 Calla lilies are native to Southern Africa.
-Calla lilies are easy to grow and are generally grown from bulb or rhizome.
+Calla lilies are easy to grow and are generally grown from a bulb or rhizome.

 Kingdom